bucketeer-io/bucketeer-docs/docs/sdk/server-side/node-js/index.md

 ### Finalize client

-This method will send all pending analytics events to the Bucketeer server as soon as possible and stop workers.
-The application should call destroy before the application stops otherwise, the remaining events can be lost.
+This method will send all pending analytics events to the Bucketeer server as soon as possible and stop the workers.
+The application should call this before the application stops.
+Otherwise, the remaining events can be lost.

 <Tabs>
 <TabItem value="js" label="JavaScript">